tari-labs/tari-university/src/consensus-mechanisms/BFT-consensus-mechanisms-applications/MainReport.md

 #### Partial Synchrony

 Here, the network retains some form of a predefined timing structure, however it can operate within knowing the assumption of how fast nodes can exchange messages over the network.
-Instead of pushing out a block every x seconds, in a partially synchronous blockchain would gauge the limit, with messages always being sent and received within the unknown deadline.
+Instead of pushing out a block every x seconds, in a partially synchronous block chain would gauge the limit, with messages always being sent and received within the unknown deadline.

 Distributed Ledger Technology that is not synchronous tend to be partially synchronous.